Code-Institute-Submissions/Sorin05-Project-3-BlackJack_MayResub/README.md

 ### Deployment

- # Steps :
-- make an account with Heroku
+- create an account with Heroku
 - fork or clone this repository
-- ensure that the Procfile is in place
+- ensure that the Profile is in place
 - create a new app in Heroku
 - select "New" and "Create new app"
 - add name for the app and press "Create new app"